jpbarto/serverless-chaos-lab/README.md

 1. If Terraform is not already installed, [install HashiCorp Terraform](https://learn.hashicorp.com/terraform/getting-started/install.html) in your local environment.

+> Note: These labs require Terraform v12 or higher.

 1. Install PipEnv
     ```bash
     $ pip install pipenv